luckyluke007/50th-site/whosays/genomics.md

 ***

-##Uniquely positioned and trusted in the highly competitive arena of genomics research
+## Uniquely positioned and trusted in the highly competitive arena of genomics research

-UC Santa Cruz is globally respected for its impartiality, openness, collaborative ethos, and prowess in genomic data analysis.
+{% include article-sharing.html %}UC Santa Cruz is globally respected for its impartiality, openness, collaborative ethos, and prowess in genomic data analysis.

 Our unique expertise in genome interpretation, molecular pathway analysis, comparative genomics and evolution, and genomics data visualization has been transformative in biomedicine.